Last updated: April 26, 2026

 We use the seven traditional rulers (Sun, Moon, Mercury, Venus, Mars, Jupiter, Saturn).
 Modern astrology sometimes assigns Pluto to Scorpio, Uranus to Aquarius, and Neptune to Pisces.
 Traditional rulership is the standard in classical timing techniques like profections, zodiacal releasing, and firdaria, and every sign maps to a visible, cycle-completing planet that you can see with the naked eye.

-If you are reading your chart ruler as part of a timing technique, traditional rulership is the right choice.
+If you are reading your chart ruler as part of a timing technique, traditional rulership is the default choice.
 If you are reading it for a psychological character sketch, modern rulership can offer additional flavour, but the traditional ruler is what most professional astrologers use as the significator for the chart.

 AscendantTraditional rulerModern ruler